Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach

-Within the context of accumulating the number density data obtained from the FLA, the potential drawbacks of a triangulation-based method help to elucidate the desirable properties that a suitable interpolation routine should possess.
+The potential drawbacks of triangulation-based methods for accumulating the FLA number density data help to elucidate the desirable properties that a suitable interpolation routine should possess.
 To maintain consistency with the Lagrangian nature of the FLA methodology, a meshfree method which accumulates contributions without prior knowledge of the spatial relationship between droplets would be most appropriate in terms of numerical efficiency, and realising the optimal computational saving which can be achieved using the FLA.
 In this sense, the contribution of a given droplet should not be dependent on that of other droplets, and the procedure for the accumulation of droplet contributions should also be valid regardless of the number of droplets that contribute to the Eulerian field at a given point.
 Such a requirement is further justified in the context of the FLA by considering that since droplet contributions are first accumulated within layers of the droplet field, then interpolating between droplets becomes an issue when a layer contains sufficiently low numbers of droplets, and is not possible in the case when the number of droplets is less than or equal to the dimensionality of the simulation.
 In particular, it is possible that a certain layer may contain only a single droplet, however it is still desirable that the contribution from this droplet is included in the reconstruction of the Eulerian number density field.